tianocore-docs/edk2-ModuleWriteGuide/4_uefi_applications/41_begin_with_inf_file.md

 [protocol]
   gSampleProtocolGuid

+[Guids]
-[Guids] gSampleGuid
+  gSampleGuid
 ```

 **********
 **Note:** If a module is dependent on the new definitions or features in
+EFI_BOOT_SERVICES or UEFI_RUNTIME_SERVICES defined in UEFI specifications from
+version 2.1 forward, the hex version needs to be given in INF file [Defines]
+section's UEFI_SPECFIICATION_VERSION field.
 **********

-_EFI_BOOT_SERVICES or UEFI_RUNTIME_SERVICES-defined in UEFI specifications from
-version 2.1 forward-the hex version needs to be given in INF file [Defines]
-section's UEFI_SPECFIICATION_VERSION field._